urfave/cli/README.md

 This is where cli.go comes into play. cli.go makes command line programming fun, organized, and expressive!

 ## Installation
-Make sure you have the a working Go environment.
+Make sure you have the a working Go environment (go 1.1 is *required*).
 [See the install instructions](http://golang.org/doc/install.html).

 To install cli.go, simply run:
 ```